-There’s far less research on alternative treatments for psoriasis than for drugs, which are closely regulated by the FDA.
-But if you find one that works for you and doesn’t cause major problems, it could be a great way to make your skin feel better.
+There's more research on psoriasis drugs, which are closely regulated by the FDA, than alternative therapies.
+But if you find a solution that works for you, it could be a great way to make your skin feel better.

-Scientists aren’t sure how it helps, but many people say their psoriasis symptoms improve when they get sunlight on a regular basis.
+Scientists aren't sure how it helps, but many people say their psoriasis symptoms improve when they get a little sun on a regular basis.

-But don’t overdo it.
-Sunburn can make psoriasis worse.
+But don't overdo it.
+Sunburn can make patches worse.
 Talk to your doctor about how much time you should spend in the sun.
-When you head outdoors, protect your unaffected skin with sunscreen.
-Pick a product that’s SPF 30 or higher and protects against both UVA and UVB rays.
+When you head outdoors, protect the skin that doesn't have psoriasis on it with sunscreen.
+Pick a product that's SPF 30 or higher and protects against both UVA and UVB rays.

 Alternative Skin Treatments

-There are many treatments you can apply right to your skin to relieve itching, burning, redness, and other symptoms.
+There are many treatments you can put on your skin to relieve itching, burning, and redness:

-- Aloe vera soothes skin and may improve psoriasis, although scientists haven’t studied it enough to know for sure.
-If you use it, look for creams or gels that have 0.5% aloe.
+Aloe vera.
+It soothes skin and may improve psoriasis, although scientists haven't studied it enough to know for sure.
+Look for creams or gels that have 0.5% aloe.
 Steer clear of aloe in tablet form, though.
 It can be dangerous.

-- Oat extracts may ease itching and reduce redness.
-They’re included in many skin-care products, but soaking in an oatmeal bath may also help.
+Oat extracts.
+These may ease itching and reduce redness.
+They're included in many skin-care products, but soaking in an oatmeal bath may also help.

-- Dead Sea salts or Epsom salts can remove scales and relieve itching.
-You can add them to a warm bath and soak your body for about 15 minutes.
-Use moisturizer right afterward.
+Dead Sea salts or Epsom salts.
+They can remove scales and relieve itching.
+You can add them to a warm bath and soak for about 15 minutes.
+Use moisturizer afterward.

 Diet and Supplements

 Some people feel that certain foods trigger their psoriasis.
-Others tout the benefits of a particular diet plan, like a gluten-free diet, to relieve symptoms.
+Others tout the benefits of a particular diet, like a gluten-free one.

-It’s hard to prove – or disprove – these claims.
-Scientists don’t have much hard evidence on how eating habits affect the condition.
-But most experts say it’s a good idea to be skeptical.
+It's hard to prove -- or disprove -- these claims.
+Scientists don't have much hard evidence on how eating habits affect psoriasis.
+But most experts say it's a good idea to be skeptical.